-Cryptographic Modules will be validated to the identified in this section, or validated, certified, or verified via one of the standards published by the EPMA.
+Cryptographic Modules will be validated to the FIPS 140-1 or FIPS 140-2 (as appropriate) level identified in this section, or validated, certified, or verified via one of the standards published by the EPMA.

-KRAs and KROs will use hardware Cryptographic Modules that are validated to meet or exceed the criteria specified for
+KRAs and KROs will use hardware Cryptographic Modules that are validated to meet or exceed the criteria specified for FIPS 140-1/140-2 Level 2.

-The cryptographic token holding the administrative private key is validated to meet the criteria specified for the private asymmetric key to plaintext.
+The cryptographic token holding the administrative private key is validated to meet the criteria specified for FIPS 140-1 level 3.
+These modules do not allow output of the private asymmetric key to plaintext.